What Is Customer Education? (+Best Software, Types of Programs)

 3. Higher levels of customer adoption

 If customers use your service or product effectively, you’re well-positioned to build stronger relationships and reduce customer churn.
-Over 70% of customer education programs reported more than 10 percent in customer adoption growth.
+Over 70% of customer education programs reported more than 10% in customer adoption growth.
 This means happier clients who are more likely to grow with your business.
 You can turn to these relationships as you develop your product roadmap by involving them in customer feedback sessions and having them be an internal advocate for your business on their respective teams.

 4. Reduced reliance on your customer support team